gurgentus/CarND-Vehicle-Detection/README.md

 ---

 ### Discussion

-#### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 The first task was to put together a working pipeline that would detect (even badly) cars vs no cars.
 Here I mainly used the functions from the lessons.
 After successfully training on my laptop I was getting some results.